Milton + Esperanza

-Milton + Esperanza (stylized as Milton + esperanza) is a collaborative studio album by jazz singer Milton Nascimento and jazz bassist and singer Esperanza Spalding.
+Milton + Esperanza (stylized as Milton + esperanza) is a collaborative studio album by singer Milton Nascimento and jazz bassist and singer Esperanza Spalding.
 Concord Records released the album on August 9, 2024.
 Three tracks from the album were released as singles.

 Background

 The album was recorded in Brazil during 2023 and includes 16 tracks: originals by Spalding as well as jazz and pop standards from Nascimento's catalogue.
 Spalding sings in Portuguese on most of the tracks.
 Nascimento, who was 81 at the time of recording, is heard on tracks "Cais", "Outubro", "Saci", "Morro Velho", and "Um Vento Passou (Para Paul Simon)".
 The album is dedicated to the memory of Wayne Shorter, who died in March 2023, aged 89.
 Nascimento and Spalding's first collaboration was on Spalding's 2010 album Chamber Music Society, with Nascimento singing on the track "Apple Blossom".
 Nascimento was introduced to Spalding's work by Herbie Hancock.

 The list of guest stars includes musicians such as Paul Simon, Dianne Reeves, Lianne La Havas, Maria Gadu, Guinga, Tim Bernades, and Carolina Shorter, Wayne Shorter's widow.
 Singer-songwriter Paul Simon studied Portuguese for two weeks so as to sing the duet that Nascimento wrote for him.

 Tracks "Outubro", "Um Vento Passou (Para Paul Simon)" and "Saudade dos Aviões da Panair (Conversando no Bar)" were released as singles.